Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

 ## End of Day 01

-And, I spent some time with my friends [@lochan](https://twitter.com/lochan) and Sapna, the amazing travelling-india-on-bicycles-while-hoola-hooping-singing duo.
+And, I spent some time with my friends [@lochan](https://twitter.com/lochan) and Sapna, the amazing travelling-india-on-bicycles-while-hoola-hooping-and-singing duo.
 They were conducting the fitness oriented [Kilter Track](https://blog.kilter.in/kilter-at-rootconf-f79893f96547).
 They had setup Slack lines, hoola hoops on the venue for the fitness inclined.
 While slack-lining or hoola-hooping weren't my things, I spent quiet some time singing Knocking on Heaven's Door etc with Lochan on the guitar.
 His rendition of Parvaaz's songs are always amazing.
 Oh!
 Did I forget to tell you that he had recently acted in one of Parvaaz's music videos.
 {{<youtube auZ3HeKB0-o>}}